The Intellectual Property Review: Canada

 Canada provides statutory protection for patents, trademarks, copyright and industrial designs, and common law protection for trade secrets and against passing off.
 The relative importance of each of these rights depends primarily on the type of protection that is required and the kinds of third-party activities that are of concern.

 Pursuant to the Patent Act,2 an inventor may obtain a patent for any new, useful and non-obvious art, process, machine, manufacture or composition of matter or any new, useful and non-obvious improvement thereof.
 Patents are issued by the Canadian Intellectual Property Office (CIPO) and are presumptively valid for 20 years from the date of filing with, historically, no ability to renew or extend.
-Amendments to the Patent Act that entered into force in September 2017 permit an extension of up to two years for certain pharmaceutical patents in certain circumstances.

 A patentee has the exclusive rights to make, use and sell their patented invention.
 Any act that interferes with these rights constitutes an act of infringement.
 Infringers are liable for any damages to the patentee or any person claiming under the patentee, as well as for potential equitable relief, such as a permanent injunction or disgorgement of profits.

 Trademarks find their origin in both common law and statute.
 Pursuant to the Trademarks Act,3 the holder of a registered trademark can take action against any person using the trademark or a confusingly similar trademark.
 A registered trademark may be enforced anywhere in Canada.
 A registered trademark holder is not required to establish goodwill or a reputation as a prerequisite for enforcement.
-This is not the case where a party relies on unregistered common law rights and must show a reputation in order to enforce its rights.
+This is not the case where a party relies on unregistered common law rights and must show a reputation to enforce its rights.

 A registered trademark holder can also bring an action where use of its trademark by a third party depreciates the goodwill associated with that trademark even in the absence of confusion.
 This may apply where unauthorised use of the trademark stands to tarnish or dilute its value and is typically alleged in cases of comparative advertising or spoof products.